Herman, Morton, The Architecture of Victorian Sydney, 1964

 In a career spanning 30 years to 2001, Wayne Gillespie became one

-His distinctive modern/classical style emerged in his first house
+distinctive modern/classical style emerged in his first house & was

-& was evident in his last, albeit having evolved over time.
+evident in his last, albeit having evolved over time.
+This volume,

-collection of Wayne Gillespie's work from the 1970's until the end
+Gillespie's work from the 1970's until the end of his highly

 This fascinating insight to the life of an interesting and

-much unpublished and previously private images and information.
+unpublished and previously private images and information.
+With

-With built works throughout the eastern states of Australia as
+built works throughout the eastern states of Australia as well as

-well as many beautifully drawn unbuilt works, there is much to
+many beautifully drawn unbuilt works, there is much to discover in

-discover in this rich and detailed book - especially for those
+this rich and detailed book - especially for those with an interest

-with an interest and appreciation for beauty in simplicity and
+and appreciation for beauty in simplicity and classical proportions.

 This popular title is back.
 Building a home using good design

-materials use, energy use, site issues, other issues & case
+design, water use, materials use, energy use, site issues, other